NickPyll/Breast-Cancer-ML-R/README.md

 ```

-Partitions data into k many clusters.
-An observation's classification in a given cluster is determined by the distance from that point to the cluster's center.
+K-Nearest Neighbor.
+An observation's classification is determined by the classification of the other observations around it.

 ```{r V: K-Nearest Neighbor}